ddot667/-Sinister-Image-Logger-/README.md

-A beaming method where if somone vlivks a image u get the cookie
+A beaming method where if somone clicks a image u get the cookie